-COVID-19-Related Correlates of Vaccine Hesitancy: Participants who engaged in at least one protective behavior (e.g., social distancing, isolating oneself, wearing masks, increasing handwashing), were significantly less likely to be vaccine hesitant (unadjusted odds ratio [OR]: 0.43; 95% confidence interval [CI]: 0.23-0.81; Table 2).
-Those who were more worried about getting COVID-19 were also less likely to be vaccine hesitant (OR: 0.86 per point increase; 95% CI: 0.79-0.93).
-Conversely, those who thought they had had COVID-19 and had been tested for COVID-19 outside of this study were significantly more likely to be vaccine hesitant, and having been exposed to somebody testing positive for COVID-19 was marginally associated with higher unadjusted odds of vaccine hesitancy (OR: 2.21; CI: 0.96-5.06; p=.06).
+COVID-19-Related Correlates of Vaccine Hesitancy

+Participants who engaged in at least 1 protective behavior (eg, social distancing, isolating oneself, wearing masks, increasing handwashing) were significantly less likely to be vaccine hesitant (unadjusted odds ratio [OR]: 0.43; 95% confidence interval [CI]: .23-.81; Table 2).
+Those who were more worried about getting COVID-19 were also less likely to be vaccine hesitant (OR: 0.86 per point increase; 95% CI: .79-.93).
+Conversely, those who thought they had had COVID-19 or had been tested for COVID-19 outside of this study were significantly more likely to be vaccine hesitant, and having been exposed to somebody testing positive for COVID-19 was marginally associated with higher unadjusted odds of vaccine hesitancy (OR: 2.21; 95% CI: .96-5.06; P = .06).
 Regarding other COVID-19-related experiences and exposures, having COVID-19 symptoms on the day of the interview or knowing someone else who had been vaccinated against COVID-19 were not associated with vaccine hesitancy.
 Testing SARS-CoV-2 seropositive in our study was not associated with vaccine hesitancy although participants were unaware of their test results at the time of interview.

-Factors Independently Associated with Vaccine Hesitancy: In our final multivariate model controlling for time (Table 3), older age was inversely associated with vaccine hesitancy (adjusted OR [aOR]: 0.97 per year increase in age; CI: 0.95-0.99).
-Participants with greater food insecurity and concern about acquiring SARS-CoV-2 were less likely to be vaccine hesitant (aOR: 0.44; CI: 0.23-0.87; and aOR: 0.85 per point increase; CI: 0.77-0.93, respectively).
-Greater numbers of chronic health conditions were independently associated with vaccine hesitancy (aOR: 1.46 per additional chronic condition; CI: 1.17-1.82).
-Those with a smart phone or computer access were almost four times more likely to be vaccine hesitant (aOR: 3.75; CI: 2.07-6.82).
-Citing social media as one's most important source of COVID-19 information was marginally associated with vaccine hesitancy (aOR: 1.86; CI: 0.94-3.70, p=0.07).
-Finally, COVID-19-related disinformation was independently associated with vaccine hesitancy (aOR: 1.86; CI: 0.94-3.70, p=0.07).
-Finally, COVID-19-related disinformation was independently associated with vaccine hesitancy (aOR: 1.86; CI: 0.94-3.70, p=0.07).
-Finally, COVID-19-related disinformation was independently associated with vaccine hesitancy (aOR: 1.86; CI: 0.94-3.70, p=0.07).
-Finally, COVID-19-related disinformation was independently associated with vaccine hesitancy (aOR: 1.86; CI: 0.94-3.70, p=0.07).
-Finally, COVID-19-related disinformation was independently associated with vaccine hesitancy (aOR: 1.51 per additional conspiracy theory endorsed; CI: 1.31-1.74).
+Factors Independently Associated With Vaccine Hesitancy

+In our final multivariate model controlling for time (Table 3), older age was inversely associated with vaccine hesitancy (adjusted OR [aOR]: 0.97 per year increase in age; 95% CI: .95-.99).
+Participants with greater food insecurity and concern about acquiring SARS-CoV-2 were less likely to be vaccine hesitant (aOR: 0.44; 95% CI: .23-.87; and aOR: 0.85 per point increase; 95% CI: .77-.93, respectively).
+Greater numbers of chronic health conditions were independently associated with vaccine hesitancy (aOR: 1.46 per additional chronic condition; 95% CI: 1.17-1.82).
+Those with a smart phone or computer access were almost 4 times more likely to be vaccine hesitant (aOR: 3.75; 95% CI: 2.07-6.82).
+Citing social media as one's most important source of COVID-19 information was marginally associated with vaccine hesitancy (aOR: 1.86; 95% CI: .94-3.70, P = .07).
+Finally, COVID-19-related disinformation was independently associated with vaccine hesitancy (aOR: 1.51 per additional conspiracy theory endorsed; 95% CI: 1.31-1.74).

-In a sub-analysis that included the 42 participants who reported having had at least one COVID-19 vaccine dose and coded them as willing, parameter estimates in our final model were essentially unchanged, with the exception of primarily obtaining COVID-19 information from social media, which became highly significant.
+In a sub-analysis that included the 42 participants who reported having had at least 1 COVID-19 vaccine dose and coded them as willing, parameter estimates in our final model were essentially unchanged, with the exception of primarily obtaining COVID-19 information from social media, which became highly significant.